alexc957/Pico-Placa-Predictor/README.md

 4. run `python main.py -h` for more detal instructions as shown below.
 5. basic usage: `python main.py placa date time` where:
 	* placa: is the string representing the placa number (MUP-8581).
-	* date: a string to represent the date.
+	* date: a string that represents the date.
-	* time: an integer to represent the hour when the driver wants to be outside.
+	* time: an integer that represents the hour when the driver wants to be outside.

 ```bash